 This will be the third of four articles pertaining to the 1967 riots in Newark, NJ.

+When this riot was declared "over" there were twenty-six people dead.
+Among those who died were: Detective Frederick Toto - Shot by a sniper at Springfield Ave. and Broom St. He died of his wounds in St. Michael's Hospital.
 Fire Captain Michael Moran - He was assigned to one of the above pictured Fire Houses.
 He was at the end of the ladder, checking the roof fire of a burning building, when a sniper's bullet fatally wounded him.

+There were no arrests in either case.
 The Newark Star Ledger has posted actual notes from "Radio Calls" during the early days of the riot.
 This drew my attention because of my fathers prior involvement with N.P.D.'s "Radio Transmitter," and his assignment to "Radio Repair."

 I enjoyed reading several pages the notes kept in the Chief's office.
 They ultimately lead to the request for backup.
 Although brief these notes are quite to the point.
 In the space of a couple hours the notes state: "Looting," "Officer injured," "Use firearms if necessary," to "Man shot..."
 Newark was in a state of war.
+These notes present a vivid picture of what was happening in those initial days of the Riot.
+The original notes were hand written.
+The section below is a typed portion of those notes.

 9:42p Radio transmission advises store at 180 Spruce (liquor store) being looted